South Africa

 Day 2: Arrival in Johannesburg

-After your morning arrival, you'll visit the Apartheid Museum, taking us on a fascinating, horrifying, humbling and ultimately inspiring journey from the dark days of ‘whites only’ privilege, through to Nelson Mandela’s historic release.
+After our morning arrival, we visit the Apartheid Museum, taking us on a fascinating, horrifying, humbling and ultimately inspiring journey from the dark days of ‘whites only’ privilege, through to Nelson Mandela’s historic release.
 It’s a truly fascinating exhibition charting the apartheid years and the struggle against it, culminating in the first democratic elections.
 It is a superbly presented walk through contemporary history using original material, riveting eyewitness accounts, photographs and film.

 The rest of the afternoon is at leisure.